Boston Red Sox minor league players: Mason White

-Tyler Uberstine
+Nazzan Zanetello

-Tyler James Uberstine (born June 1, 1999) is an American professional baseball pitcher in the Boston Red Sox organization.
+Nazzan Avant Zanetello (born May 25, 2005) is an American professional baseball shortstop in the Boston Red Sox organization.

-Uberstine played college baseball at Northwestern University.
-He was selected by the Boston Red Sox in the 19th round of the 2021 Major League Baseball draft.
-After the 2024 season, he played in the Arizona Fall League.

-The Red Sox added Uberstine to their 40-man roster after the 2025 season.
+Zanetello grew up in Florissant, Missouri, and attended Christian Brothers College High School (CBC).
+He had a .399 batting average with 15 home runs and 92 RBIs in three varsity seasons.
+As a senior, Zanetello batted .421 with 9 home runs, 33 RBIs, and 21 stolen bases.
+During the fall of his senior year, he was a member of the United States national under-18 baseball team and batted .429 in the qualifying tournament for the 2022 U-18 Baseball World Cup.
+Zanetello also played basketball at CBC and was coached by Justin Tatum, the father of Boston Celtics player Jayson Tatum.
+Zanetello committed to play college baseball for the Arkansas Razorbacks.

+The Boston Red Sox selected Zanetello in the second round with the 50th pick in the 2023 Major League Baseball draft.
+Zanetello signed with the Red Sox on July 21, 2023, for an over-slot deal worth $3 million.
+During the 2023 season, he appeared in a total of 14 games; 13 with the Florida Complex League Red Sox and one with the Single-A Salem Red Sox, posting a combined .319 batting average.

+Zanetello began the 2024 season with Salem, ranked as the Red Sox' number 12 minor-league prospect by Baseball America.

 Full Triple-A to Rookie League rosters

 As part of Major League Baseball's restructuring of Minor League Baseball prior to the 2021 season, the Red Sox dropped the Lowell Spinners, a Class A Short Season team, as an affiliate.

 Triple-A

 The Worcester Red Sox are members of the International League.
 They have been a Red Sox affiliate since 2021.

 Double-A

 The Portland Sea Dogs are members of the Eastern League.
 They have been a Red Sox affiliate since 2003.